Larry M. Starr: Professional Activities

 Between 1959 and 1965, Starr studied radio, television and theatre at the National Music Camp, now Interlochen Center for the Arts in Michigan and while participating in high school theatre competitions twice won the Sears Ontario Drama Festival Award.
 In college between 1966 and 1970, he was Executive Producer of the University of Western Ontario Drama Guild, now Theatre Western.

 From 1979 until 1998 he created and was President of Oxygenics, Inc., in Ardmore, Pennsylvania, a medical equipment and training company.
 Between 1984 and 1998, he was Research Director for Oxygen Therapy Institute (OTI) a medical device manufacturer in Livonia, Michigan.
-From 1997–1998, he was Science Director for County Line Limited, in Solon, Ohio.
+From 1997 to 1998, he was Science Director for County Line Limited, in Solon, Ohio.
 In 1998 he sold Oxygenics, Inc. to SOS International which sold it to Complient Corporation in Cleveland, Ohio.
 From 1999 to 2001 he was Director of Medical Research and Education for both organizations.
 Complient was subsequently sold to Cardiac Science Corporation, a subsidiary of Opto Cardiac Care Ltd., Bengaluru, India.
 In 2013, he formed Systems Wisdom LLC, a consulting company, and the Institute of Systems Wisdom, an academic community, in suburban Philadelphia.

 Academic Appointments

 In 1984, while maintaining his corporate roles, he received an adjunct professor appointment from Villanova University where he taught part-time until 2000 in the graduate program of Human Organization Science, and in the Departments of Psychology and Political Science.
 In 2001 he received an appointment to create and direct a Master of Science in Organizational Development and Leadership program at the Philadelphia College of Osteopathic Medicine a freestanding medical school in Philadelphia, PA.
-In 2002 he received an appointment to be Executive Director and Senior Scholar in the Organizational Dynamics Graduate Studies Program at the University of Pennsylvania where he remained until he retired in May 2014.
+In 2002 he received an appointment to be executive director and Senior Scholar in the Organizational Dynamics Graduate Studies Program at the University of Pennsylvania where he remained until he retired in May 2014.
 In July 2014 he received a faculty appointment from Philadelphia University to design a professional research doctorate in strategic leadership following which he was appointed Director.
 Following the integration of Philadelphia University with Thomas Jefferson University, he designed a PhD program in Complex Systems Leadership which was approved in April 2019 and for which he was also appointed Director.